bimhud/X-BERT/README.md

-# eXtreme Multi-label Text Classification with BERT
+# eXtreme Multi-label Text Classification with BERT (clone)

 This is a README for the experimental code in our paper
 >[X-BERT: eXtreme Multi-label Text Classification with BERT](https://arxiv.org/pdf/1905.02331.pdf)